datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 ## Read 2.
 On the law of cause and effect

+> One day a monk asked me, 'Does an enlightened person fall under the law of cause and effect or not?'
+I replied, 'Such a person does not fall under the law of cause and effect.' **With this** I was reborn five hundred times as a fox.

 TODO: Karma is not any cause and effect.
 Example of five orders in Pali Canon.

-Answering the koan is enacting the law of cause and effect, to translate it into action.

 ### Causality at every word